 1. Miscommunicating

 Solution: Tailor the conversation to each customer and their level of understanding and encourage questions.
-Be clear about deliverables and be upfront about any risks and limitations involved, so that they can make informed decisions.
+Be clear about deliverables and be upfront about any risks and limitations involved so that they can make informed decisions.

 2. Overpromising

 Solution: Focus on the quality and value offered to customers.
-Highlight your strengths and specializations but be realistic about what can be done in relation to customer requirements, timelines, and resources.
+Highlight your strengths and specializations, but be realistic about what can be done in relation to customer requirements, timelines, and resources.

 3. Offering too much or too little flexibility

-Solution: Streamline purchase options and scope them around areas of specializations with clear deliverables.
+Solution: Streamline purchase options and scope them around areas of specialization with clear deliverables.
 Ideally, service packages should be aligned with what customers generally need.
 A curated list of add-on services can be offered for some degree of flexibility.

 4. Marketing (or the lack of)

 Solution: Work with your marketing team to develop a marketing plan that drives specific business outcomes.
 Create meaningful, useful, and credible content for target audiences.
-Prioritize topics that can help in their work and are relatable even to a non-technical audience, like cybersecurity or how to create BYOD policies for companies.
+Prioritize topics that can help in their work and are relatable even to a nontechnical audience, like cybersecurity or how to create BYOD policies for companies.

 5. Not working with the right partners